emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

 The ``target``, ``userData`` and ``callback`` parameters are the same parameters provided in ``emscripten_set_some_callback`` with the only difference being that, since this function applies to all types of callbacks, the type of ``callback`` is ``void *``.

+Note in particular that the value of ``userData`` will need to match with the call that was used to register the callback.
+If you are having trouble, double check the value of ``userData``.

 The ``eventTypeId`` represents the event type, the same Id received in the callback functions.